gushogg-blake/datacamp-assignment/CourseOutline.md

 ### Lesson 1.1: Creating markup with JSX

-> JSX allows us to write an HTML-like syntax to define the markup for our React components directly within JavaScript.

 Learning objectives:

 - Learner will be able to write a JavaScript function that returns JSX.